-You can save money by purchasing a ticket that also includes the Audubon Aquarium.
+You can save money by purchasing a ticket that also includes the Audubon Aquarium of the Americas.
 Both are great for kids.

-And entry to both attractions is free with the purchases of either major tourist passes.
-We analyze the pass to help you decide if it's a good fit for you.
+And entry to both attractions is free with the purchase of either of the major tourist passes.
+We analyze the passes to help you decide if it's a good fit for you.

 Visit Music Box Village

 Music is everywhere in New Orleans and we've already mentioned it in 2 previous sections (both of which apply to families).

 However, Music Box Village is particularly great for families.

 This experimental art installation and performance space will keep your kids (and you) entertained and happy.

 In the previous section, we referenced swamps where you could hike for free.
 Free is always good for families, right?

 However, a swamp tour can be an exciting and memorable experience, especially because you get an experienced swamp boat captain who knows how to get those gators to come out.